4GeeksAcademy/bootstrap-exercises-tutorial/README.md

 1. How to apply Bootstrap to your website.

-2. Selecting HTML Elements from your website to apply the Bootstrap styles to.
+2. Selecting HTML Elements from your website to apply the Bootstrap styles.

 3. Apply Bootstrap classes to those elements.

-4. Use the most popular Bootstrap Rules.
+4. Use the most popular Bootstrap rules.

-5. Learn the most popular Bootstrap Tricks.
+5. Learn the most popular Bootstrap tricks.

 <!-- hide -->
 #### Before we start... other related tutorials